omicscodeathon/denguedrug/README.md

 ### Molecular Dynamics Simulations

+To further investigate the stability of the predicted lead compounds within the NS2B/NS3 active site, molecular dynamics simulations were conducted using GROMACS 2020.5 (Mazumder et al., 2017).
+Understanding the binding mechanisms of the various molecules within the active site is essential for effective drug design.
+Dynamic behavior analyses of both unbound proteins and their complexes were performed, plotting metrics such as root mean square deviation (RMSD), radius of gyration (Rg), and root mean square fluctuation (RMSF) using Xmgrace (Agyapong et al., 2021; Kwofie et al., 2019; Musyoka et al., 2016).
+All simulations were executed over a duration of 100 ns.

 <!---
 <p align="justify">
   Molecular dynamics simulations were carried out using GROMACS 2020.5 to further elucidate the stability of the predicted lead compounds within the active site of the NS2B/NS3 protein (Mazumder et al., 2017).
 Understanding the binding mechanisms of the various compounds in the active site is crucial for the design of better drugs.
 To analyze the dynamic behavior of the unbound proteins and complexes, the root mean square deviation (RMSD), the radius of gyration (Rg), and the root mean square fluctuation (RMSF) were plotted with the use of Xmgrace (Agyapong et al., 2021; Kwofie et al., 2019; Musyoka et al., 2016).
 All simulations were carried out for 100 ns.